 - “Innovation is executing new ideas to create value.”
 (Tim Kastelle @timkastelle)

-- “Innovation transforms the useful seeds of invention into solutions valued above every existing alternative – and widely adopted.”
-(Braden Kelley @bradenk)
+- “Innovation transforms the useful seeds of invention into widely adopted solutions valued above every existing solution.”
+(Braden Kelley @innovate)

 - “…is the sequence of activities by which a new element is introduced into a social unit, with the intention of benefiting the unit, some part of it, or the wider society.
 The element need not be entirely novel or unfamiliar to members of the unit, but it must involve some discernible change or challenge to the status quo.”
 (King, 1992, p.
 91)